gaf3/dotroute/README.md

 - enter - Function called with entering the route.
 Can be anonymous or part of its controller.
 - exit - Function called with exiting the route.
 Can be anonymous or part of its controller.

+## Controller

+Collates functionality in an Application mapped to by Routes

+- application - The application that created the controller
+- name - The name of the controller used for referencing.
+Used as application.controllers.{controller name}.
+- it - The Object context to render templates by. it: {stuff: "things"} => template: "I like {{=it.stuff}}" => render: "I like things"

+The name 'it' is a matter of convention.
+The doT.js template engine uses that as the context name so for clarity we do the same in the controller.

+When rendering a template, you can send any object you want but seeing "this.application.render(this.it)" is clearer.

+## Template

+Templates aren't objects in an Application.
+Just names mapped to functions outputted by doT.template().
+Used as application.templates.{template name}.

+## Partial

+Partials are even less so in an Application.
+Just names mapped to strings.
+Used as application.partials.{partial name}.

+See doT.template() for more.

 ## constructor(target,pane,wait)

 Creates an application.